KarlLee830/Subconverter_Rules/README.md

-# Clash Rules
+# Subconverter Rules

----
+The content of this repo is written primarily for Clash and Surge 4.
+It has not been tested for use by other clients.

 Some of the configuration and rules files I use myself.
-Modified from the [ACL4SSR] repo.
+Modified from the [ACL4SSR](https://github.com/ACL4SSR/ACL4SSR) repo.

 The 2KB & 2XH files are configuration files written for my friend.
 The Router file is the configuration file used by my router.